This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 allow yourself some flexibility

-Forcing myself to do certain tasks at specific times feels like I’m being tortured my calendar.
+Forcing myself to do certain tasks at specific times feels like I’m being held hostage by my calendar.
 Instead, I allow myself flexibility to move through my to-do list in the order that I see fit.

 step away from the screens

 So many tasks these days involve a computer screen, so I try to include non-computer tasks each day.
-I also have tasks that could be done on the computer that I intentionally choose to do on paper instead, such as planning and writing content, or even just reading a physical book instead of a digital one.
+These can include everyday cleaning, finally tackling that messy shelf I’ve meaning to organize, or getting outside to mow the yard.
+I also have tasks that could be done on the computer, but I intentionally choose to do on paper instead.
+These can include planning and writing content, or even just reading a physical book instead of a digital one.

 stop giving others dibs on your time